Tony120914/Beldum-Bot/README.md

 It is developed in Javascript, utilizing Discordjs, Nodejs, and dotenv.

+In case you don't know what a Beldum is... https://bulbapedia.bulbagarden.net/wiki/Beldum_(Pok%C3%A9mon)

+It's a Pokemon!
+One of my favourites.

 | List of commands (so far): | Description |
 | --- | --- |
 | //avatar @name | Shows the user's avatar image url. |